 The band is of course a supreme vehicle for entertainment, education and ceremonial, but it also has a potential for carrying a message as emotional as the symphony orchestra.
 Below are a few pompous notes and generalities on what I consider to be elements of playing in band, as well as in orchestra, choir, opera or chamber music.

-THE SOLUTIONS ARE THE SAME
+THE PROBLEMS AND SOLUTIONS ARE THE SAME

 Much of the excitement in music comes from contrast, tension and release.
 In the 18th and 19th centuries, the tensions between a dynamic figuration and a lyric melody, between discord and resolution, between tonic and dominant, soft and loud, were more clearly delineated than in contemporary music.

 We need to try to emulate our orchestral colleagues of the classical and romantic periods and create clarity of texture, elegance of phrasing, balance of sonorities.
 A reminder of some of the musical technical matters that are so important in the symphony orchestra might help us in our final search for perfection.
 NB These are generalisations and need to be used with discretion, depending on the context.

-- 2 all Hauptstimmen, (main tune), must be sung, all subsidiary melodies sung more than the accompagnato but less than the main tune.
+2 all Hauptstimmen, (main tune), must be sung, all subsidiary melodies sung more than the accompagnato but less than the main tune.

-- 3 Project the lower registers, blend the upper registers
+3 Project the lower registers, blend the upper registers

-- 4 Make sure that lower parts balance with upper, 2nd/3rd woodwind, tenor and bari sax, 2nd/3rd/4th horns, lower trumpets and trombones
+4 Make sure that lower parts balance with upper, 2nd/3rd woodwind, tenor and bari sax, 2nd/3rd/4th horns, lower trumpets and trombones.

-Dynamic Contrasts - Use the ensemble for exploring your control of really quiet dynamics as well as really loud.
+Use the ensemble for exploring your control of really quiet dynamics as well as really loud.

 Start crescendo quietly and leave it late Start diminuendo early and make it quickly